fbuonojr/homework_9/Develop/createdReadMe.md

   To install necessary dependencies, run:

-  f
+  npm i

   ## Usage

-  f
+  Install inquirer before running it

   ## Contributing

-  f

   ## Tests

-  Run f to run tests
+  Run npm test to run tests

   ## Questions
-  If you have any additional questions, feel free to reach out to me at f GitHub Profile: github.com/f
+  If you have any additional questions, feel free to reach out to me at fbuonojr@fordham.edu GitHub Profile: github.com/fbuonojr